KevinCurtisDev/todo_list_app/README.md

 ### ToDo web app analysis results

 #### Overview

+The Todo web app is a browser based web application, and is not connected to a backend database.

 ![overview](https://github.com/The-masta-blasta/todo_list_app/blob/master/todo-images/ToDoOverview.png)

+The lighthouse audit overview scores positively in the areas of performance and best practices.
+There are however quite a few improvements that can be made to the ToDo web app in the areas of Accesibility, SEO, and PWA (progressive web app).

 #### Performance
 ![perormance](https://github.com/The-masta-blasta/todo_list_app/blob/master/todo-images/ToDoperformance.png)

+Performance scores are excellent, with no areas in need of improvement.
+This is due to the ToDo app not needing to load any large scripts or image files.

 #### Best Practices
 ![best practices](https://github.com/The-masta-blasta/todo_list_app/blob/master/todo-images/ToDoBestPractices.png)

+There was one error recorded in the console with regard to a javascript file not being found.
+This particular error is negligable as the file in question is used for the jasmine test environment, which is seperate from the running of the ToDo app.
+This error may be mitigated by removing the link to the file in the index.html file.

 #### Accessibility
 ![accessibility](https://github.com/The-masta-blasta/todo_list_app/blob/master/todo-images/ToDoAccessibility.png)

+Accessibility should be improved for users with limited vision and for screen readers.
+These issues can be resolved by increasing the colour contrast on the page, and by increasing the font size of the small text at the bottom of the page.
+Aria roles should also be included in order to allow screen readers to navigate through the site in a logical and user friendly order.
+Reference should be made to WCAG accessibility standards when developing online applications.

 #### SEO
 ![SEO](https://github.com/The-masta-blasta/todo_list_app/blob/master/todo-images/ToDoSEO.png)

+In order to ammend the SEO issues the site should include a meta tag stating the viewport dimensions.
+Font sizes should also be adjusted to fit with W3C web standards.

 #### Progressive Web Application
 ![PWA](https://github.com/The-masta-blasta/todo_list_app/blob/master/todo-images/ToDoPWA.png)

+In order to enhance the ToDo web application with progressive features, the following adjustments should be made:

+* Include a service worker (to store content for offline viewing)
+* Include a manifest.JSON file (to store information about launching the web app from a mobile phone home screen icon)
+* Include a meta tag in the index.html file refering to the theme color.
+* Include a viewport meta tag in the index.html file.
+* Use of indexD

 ### Competitor ToDo web app analysis results

+The competitor is a feature rich to web application that runs in the browser, and is supported by a database that allows for data persistence.

 #### Overview
 ![overview](https://github.com/The-masta-blasta/todo_list_app/blob/master/todo-images/competitorOverview.png)